 Pursuant to the Macao Commercial Code, the Company's subsidiary incorporated in Macao is required to appropriate 25% of net profit to legal reserve until the balance of the reserve reaches 50% of the subsidiary's registered capital.
-At the end of reporting period, legal reserve of approximately HK\$ nil (2018: HK\$97,000) is not distributable to equity holders of the Company.
+The Group is disposed the subsidiary in Year 2019, none the legal reserve is distributable to equity holders of the Company.